cedadev/jasmin-workshop/exercises/ex00/README.md

 Each of the methods involves using a piece of software which provides a "terminal" environment on your computer.
 For Windows, you may need to download and install this if you don't have the one we recommend, but for Mac and Linux you should be able to use tools already available on your local machine.
 This software will include an "SSH Agent" which stores your private key, once you've unlocked it with the passphrase, then makes it available for making a conneciton to a remote computer (like a JASMIN login node).

-Click the arrow next to each section to expand the instructions:
+(Click the arrow to expand the relevant set of instructions)

 <details>